Einstein's Theory of Relativity

 first

-in crystals as a function of their gravitational potential.
+crystals as a function of their gravitational potential.
 We will

-show that the natural interatomic distance calculated using quantum
+show that the natural interatomic distance calculated using

-hypothesis of the constancy of the velocity of light.
-It will appear
+without using the hypothesis of the constancy of the velocity of

-instead as a consequence of quantum mechanics when mass-energy
+light.
+It will appear instead as a consequence of quantum

-conservation is taken into account.
+mechanics when mass-energy conservation is taken into account.

 Since